Piramal Finance: Pramerica life insurance

 Pramerica Life Insurance Limited is a joint venture between Piramal Capital and Housing Finance Limited (PCHFL) and Prudential International Insurance Holdings Ltd., a subsidiary of Prudential Financial, Inc., USA.
 The company was established on September 1, 2008, as DLF Pramerica Life Insurance Company Ltd. joint venture between DLF Limited & Prudential Financial.

+Legal matters and controversies

+SEBI insider-trading investigation

+In 2024, the Securities and Exchange Board of India concluded a settlement with the former managing director of Piramal Capital & Housing Finance and associated parties in relation to an investigation into alleged insider trading in shares of Piramal Enterprises.
+The settlement involved the payment of approximately ₹43.5 crore without admission or denial of wrongdoing under SEBI's settlement mechanism.